History of Stephen King in Timeline

 1976: Film Adaptation of Carrie

-In 1976, Carrie, Stephen King's novel, was adapted into a film, further popularizing his work.
+In 1976, Carrie was adapted into a film.

 February 21, 1977: Birth of Son Owen

-In 1977, Stephen King, along with his family including their third child Owen Philip, traveled briefly to England before returning to Maine, marking a personal and family event.
+In 1977, Stephen King and his family, including their third child Owen Philip, traveled briefly to England.

 1978: Publication of Night Shift

-In 1978, Stephen King published Night Shift, a collection of short stories, including many of his early works.
+In 1978, Stephen King published Night Shift, a collection of short stories, many of which were early works.

 1979: Publication of The Dead Zone

-In 1979, Stephen King published The Dead Zone, his first novel set in Castle Rock, Maine, marking a stride in his writing career.
+In 1979, Stephen King published The Dead Zone, which was the first of his novels to take place in Castle Rock, Maine.

 1980: Film Adaptation of The Shining